 Typically, your car can sit about four weeks to two months without driving before the battery dies.
 The reason your car can sit only for so long before it dies is the fact that your car battery is in use even when you’re not behind the wheel.

-How long should a car battery last without driving?
+How long can a car idle before battery dies?

 If your car, particularly the battery, is new and in good condition, the charge will last about two weeks without needing to start the vehicle.
 But the general recommendation is to turn the ignition on for 15 minutes once a week to ensure a proper recharge.

-How long does a car battery last without being activated?
+How long does it take for a car battery to charge?

 Does a car battery charge while driving?